pskugit/lovebot/README.md

 ![](/assets/logo_small_centered.png?raw=true "Logo")

 Welcome to Lovebot:
-An App to automate swiping and texting on Tinder.
+An app to automate swiping and texting on Tinder.

 ## Setup